Tools Search Main Menu

 Office Location: Wallis Hall 147A

-The Department of Public Safety can help you file a formal report to the University about the incident.
-DPS can also assist you in making a report to the appropriate legal authority (Rochester Police, Monroe County Sheriff’s Office, etc.) You can simultaneously report the incident to the University and the appropriate law enforcement agency for investigation and response.
-You can also choose only to report the incident to local law enforcement or only report the incident to the University.
+Public Safety can receive a report about the incident that has impacted you.
+Public Safety can also assist you in making a report to the appropriate law enforcement authority (Rochester Police, Monroe County Sheriff’s Office, et cetera).
+You can choose to simultaneously report the incident to the University and the appropriate law enforcement agency for investigation and response.
+You can also choose to only report the incident to local law enforcement or only report the incident to the University.
+You are encouraged to bring an advocate or advisor of your choosing to any meeting with Public Safety.

 Contact RESTORE Sexual Assault Services.